jaffyadhav/ionic-image-chat/README.md

 ##Installation

-**Note**: This is on an assumption that you already have ionic and cordova installed locally.
+**Note**: This is on the assumption that you already have ionic and cordova pre-installed.

 1) Clone the repo